Finite-resolution measurement induces topological curvature defects in spacetime: Abstract

 \section{Abstract}

 We show that regularizing $(2+1)$-dimensional Minkowski spacetime with a finite-resolution Gaussian probe, analogous to Weyl-Heisenberg (Gabor) signal analysis and related quantization, induces a curved geometry with a topological defect.
 The regularized metric replaces $r^2$ by $r^2+\sigma^2$ in the angular part, where $\sigma$ is the resolution scale from the width of the Gaussian probe.
-The resulting Gaussian curvature integrates to $-2\pi$, independently of $\sigma$, and including the boundary contribution, yields Euler characteristic $\chi=0$, corresponding to a punctured plane.
-This curvature defines an effective stress-energy source with total energy $E_{\text{eff}}=-1/(4G)$, universal and $\sigma$-independent.
-Spatial slices embed isometrically as helicoids, and geodesics exhibit a characteristic swirling motion.
-These results show that finite spatial resolution measurement does not merely smooth singularities but imprints topological defects with fixed physical consequences, suggesting that observational limitations fundamentally shape spacetime geometry.
-We show how our Gabor regularisation is extendable to $(3+1)$ Minkowski space-time.
+The resulting Gaussian curvature integrates to $-2\pi$, independently of $\sigma$.
+This curvature defines an effective stress-energy source with universal total energy $E_{\text{eff}}=-1/(4G)$.
+The limit $\sigma\to0$ leads to distributional Dirac-delta curvature and to appearance of topological defect at the origin.
+These results show that finite spatial resolution measurement does not merely smooth singularities but can shape spacetime geometry.

-{\it Introduction.} Spacetime singularities in General Relativity challenge our understanding of physics.
+{\it Introduction.} Spacetime singularities in General Relativity create a problem to our understanding of physics.
 While curvature singularities like the Big Bang represent explicit geometric pathologies, coordinate singularities, such as those at the origin in polar coordinates or at event horizons, arise from mathematical description rather than physical reality.
 These coordinate artifacts typically rely on an unphysical idealization: the ability to localize spacetime points with infinite resolution.

 In reality, any measurement of geometry is mediated by finite-resolution probes, making exact point-localization physically inaccessible.
-This suggests that coordinate singularities may be artifacts of an over-idealized mathematical description rather than features of spacetime itself.
-A consistent treatment of finite resolution should therefore regularize such singularities without altering the underlying physics.
+This suggests that coordinate singularities may reflect an over-idealized mathematical description rather than intrinsic features of spacetime.
+A consistent treatment of finite resolution should therefore provide a physically motivated regularization of such singularities.
+This naturally raises the question: how does finite-resolution probing affect spacetime geometry, even in flat backgrounds?
+Can coordinate singularities be regularized in a way consistent with the operational limitations of measurement?

-The Weyl–Heisenberg (Gabor) regularization scheme provides precisely such a framework.
-Originating from signal analysis and phase-space quantization, it models finite resolution through Gaussian smearing with width $\sigma$.
-When applied to the metric of flat Minkowski spacetime in polar coordinates, this regularization replaces $r^2$ with $r^2+\sigma^2$, removing the coordinate singularity at the origin.